Otogirisō: Release

 Otogirisō was first released for the Super Famicom.

-Otogirisō was released for the Super Famicom on March 7, 1992.
+Otogirisō was initially set to release on July 7, 1991.
+It was released for the Super Famicom on March 7, 1992.
 It became the first game published by Chunsoft themselves, having relied on companies such as Enix previously.
 Nakamura said that it was easy to get funds to become a publisher at the time due the bubble economy of Japan at the time.

+Otogirisō was projected to sell 400,000 copies.
 The game was described as selling "quite high" in Japan by Rik Haynes of Super Play, Nakamura said the game initially shifted about 120,000 units.
 Nakamura joked later that at the time, he wished that it would sell more.
 The game eventually shipped over 300,000 units.
+By 1996, Game-On! described Otogiriso as a relatively hard game to find.

 The game was released digitally in Japan through Nintendo's Virtual Console for the Wii on 28 August 2007, and on the Wii U on 30 July 2014.
 On 6 March 2024, an unofficial English translation of Otogirisō was released by Translated.games.